jens-classen/vergo/README.md

 consider the `dish_robot` domain in the `examples` directory.
 Look at the file `dish_robot_bat.pl` and how actions, fluents, programs and temporal properties are defined in it.
-From within the directory, call SWI-Prolog and consult the file containing the action theory:
+From within the directory, call SWI-Prolog, and consult the file containing the action theory:

     ?- [dish_robot_bat].

 Next, start the construction of the abstract transition system via

-    ?- compute_abstraction(main)
+    ?- compute_abstraction(main).

 and observe the output (this may take some time).
 To actually verify a property by the model checker, call then e.g.